weaveworks/weave-gitops-private/docs/rfcs/0003-pipelines-promotion/README.md

 2. Scalability is unclear, we don't know the threshold at which the controller will be able to handle without issues.
 3. There is no way to kick off promotions externally

-### Alternatives to process and execute promotions.
+### Alternatives to process and execute promotions

 They difference among them is around the component serving the promotion logic, therefore the alternatives names are based on it.